ALaurian/Marionette-Framework/README.md

 - `InitAllApplications.cs`: This activity initializes all the required applications at the start of a transaction.

+- `InitializeOrchestrator.cs`: This activity handles the interaction with the Orchestrator by opening a connection to it.

 - `InitAllSettings.cs`: This activity initializes all the settings at the start of a transaction.

 - `InitFrameworkSettings.cs`: This activity initializes the `Settings` variable from the `Settings.json` file.